voigt/redditbeat/README.md

 ```

 This will fetch and create all images required for the build process.
 The hole process to finish can take several minutes.

+## Known issues

+*Redditbeat misses new Submissions*
+Redditbeat is making use of geddit.
+Unfortunately geddit saves the timestamp of a submission in `float32`, which means during conversion to string we lose up to 99 secs.
+Ultimately this leads to the fact, that Redditbeat does not recognise new Submissions of which created date is closer than 99 secs. geddit is [already informed](https://github.com/jzelinskie/geddit/issues/25).

+# Thanks to

+* [@buehler](https://github.com/buehler), I used your [twitterbeat](https://github.com/buehler/twitterbeat) as a pattern.
+I copied the persistency approach.